Filipino language: Comparison of Filipino and Tagalog

-Jaime Lopez, former representative for Manila's 2nd congressional district, argued that the current state of the Filipino language is contrary to the intention of Republic Act (RA) No. 7104 that requires that the national language be developed and enriched by the lexicon of the country's other languages.
+Jaime López, former representative for Manila's 2nd congressional district, argued that the current state of the Filipino language is contrary to the intention of Republic Act (RA) No. 7104, which requires that the national language be developed and enriched by the lexicon of the country's other languages.

-Keith Brown and Sarah Ogilvie similarly argued that, while the official view, shared by the government, the Komisyon sa Wikang Filipino, and a number of educators, is that Filipino and Tagalog are considered separate languages, in practical terms, Filipino may be considered the official name of Tagalog, or even a synonym of it.
+Keith Brown and Sarah Ogilvie similarly argued that, while the official view shared by the government, the Komisyon sa Wikang Filipino (KWF), and a number of educators is that Filipino and Tagalog are separate languages, in practical terms Filipino may be considered the official name of Tagalog or even a synonym of it.
 Today's Filipino language is best described as "Tagalog-based".
 The language is usually called Tagalog within the Philippines and among Filipinos to differentiate it from other Philippine languages, but it has also come to be known as Filipino to differentiate it from the languages of other countries; the former implies a regional origin, the latter national.
-This is similar to the comparison between Castilian and Spanish, or Mandarin and Chinese.
+This is similar to the comparison between Mandarin and Chinese.

+Linguistically, Standard Tagalog and Filipino share identical grammar, phonology, and core vocabulary.
+However, this confusion often happens because when people talk about Tagalog, they usually mean by Manileño Tagalog specifically.
+Since Manila is the center of power, its way of speaking became the standard for both general Tagalog and Filipino.
+Tagalog consists of a continuum of regional dialects, such as those spoken Batangas, Bulacan, Rizal, Laguna, and Quezon.
+These varieties exhibit distinct phonological, lexical, and grammatical traits that differ from the capital's dialect; for example, certain southern dialects retain a word-internal glottal stop in words such as ngayon ("now") and gabi ("night"), while the Teresian–Morong dialect features sound shifts such as /d/ to /r/ (e.g., bunrok for bundok, "mountain").
+Furthermore, continuous aspect verbs in parts of Batangas, Quezon, and Aurora utilize the prefix na- (e.g., nakain) instead of the standard infix -um- with reduplication (kumakain).